wono/tinyshell/README.md

 How To Run
 ----------
 Run the run script file like following:

     ./run.sh

 Sample Command Usage : In/Output Redirection
 --------------------------------------------
-1. Input.txt file to the screen
+Input.txt file to the screen:

     cat < Input.txt

-2. Write messages from command-line to Output.txt cat > Output.txt
+Write messages from command-line to Output.txt:

+    cat > Output.txt

-3. Write messages from Input.txt to Output.txt
+Write messages from Input.txt to Output.txt:

     cat < Input.txt > Output.txt